hmrc/hmrc-email-renderer/README.md

 key should be an english tempalteId and value should be welsh templateId

-We make a call to preferences service to see weather language is set to *English* or *Welsh*, if *Welsh* we return welsh template otherwise english.
+We make a call to preferences service to see whether language is set to *English* or *Welsh*, if *Welsh* we return welsh template otherwise english.

 ### License